 Additionally, I also explored Git-based version control for the Sketch library via BitBucket in an attempt to introduce development-style discipline into the design workflow.
 Although this wasn’t ultimately workable due to the limitations of binary design files, it clarified the need for stronger structural governance and version clarity within the design system.

 Alongside structural changes, I owned the validation loop between brand ambition and AEM capability.
 Proposed components were tested against real brand use cases and technical constraints before being promoted into the shared library.
-Documentation was expanded to describe configuration logic and functional boundaries, giving brands and partner agencies a clear reference point for the ‘catalogue’ of modules.
+Testing was a mixture of ad-hoc and more formalised environments which I wrote user testing scripts for.